Gyom03/HyperplanningOpener/README.md

 ## Installation

 - Install selenium via pip.
-- Download the driver of your browser for selenium.
+- Download the driver for your browser for selenium.
 - Edit all the categories that the script is supposed to click on.
 - Create a bash file and/or a shortcut to your script.